thymeleaf/thymeleaf-docs/docs/tutorials/Using-Thymeleaf.md

     * If-then-else: `(if) ? (then) : (else)`
     * Default: `(value) ?: (defaultvalue)`

-All this features can be combined and nested:
+All these features can be combined and nested:

 ```html
 'User is of type ' + (${user.isAdmin()} ?
 'Administrator' : (${user.type} ?: 'Unknown'))